 Green Fruit Smoothie with Wheatgrass Juice/One Green Planet

-For lunch, let’s look to the raw and fermented foods.
+For lunch, let’s look to raw and fermented foods.
 These are easy to transport to work, generally stay good outside of the fridge for periods of time, and get your full while also pumping vital nutrients into your system.
 Wheatgrass is a great alkaline-friendly addition, such as this Green Fruit Smoothie with Wheatgrass Juice or this simple Creamy Chilled Avocado Soup with Wheatgrass.
 Tempeh is tasty and happens to be an alkaline-friendly fermented food.
 Try out this Tempeh Cubano Sandwich (substitute lettuce for the bun!) or this Smoky Tempeh Jerky for lunch!

 Ginger-Citrus Tofu Powerbowl with Bok Choy and Cashews/One Green Planet